 Another consideration is your lifestyle.
 “If you live in a region with very cold winters or very hot summers, or if you use your vehicle for towing or hauling heavy material, synthetic oil is your best bet,” he says.
 “While synthetic generally holds up better and can serve for more miles, it is equally important to not extend oil changes beyond the time interval recommended by the manufacturer—typically six months or a year if it is a motor that is not driven many miles or on many short trips.”

 Synthetic oil can also help engines that are prone to building up sludge; some Volkswagen and Toyota models have had sludge issues in the past.
 This residue, formed when oil breaks down, can block the flow of oil, leading to the quick death of an engine.
 Synthetic oil would be beneficial in these engines because it helps to reduce sludge buildup, helping to extend the engine’s lifespan.

-The publish Local Auto Shop Sets Up Financial Help for Seniors appeared first on National Oil & Lube News.
+The post Scholarships Available for Industry Employees and Family Members appeared first on National Oil & Lube News.